-The big fear about the punky, not-for-kids comic-book movie Suicide Squad was that it might be too try-hard: Hollywood awkwardly slumming it with the alt crowd.
-But this loony, wisecracking DC Comics story, directed with anti-glossy grit by David Ayer (End of Watch, Fury), plays like a twisted B-side to some of the slicker movies in the comics world.
+The big fear about the punky, not-for-kids Suicide Squad was that it might try too hard: Hollywood awkwardly slumming it with the alt crowd.
+But this loony wisecracking DC Comics offshoot, directed with antiglossy grit by David Ayer (Fury), plays like a twisted B-side to some of the slicker movies in the superhero world.

-“You want to put our national security in the hands of witches, gang-bangers and crocodiles?” asks one government official as ruthless high-up Amanda Waller (Viola Davis) – the baddest badass in a movie full of them – introduces her scheme.
-Law and order is crumbling after Batman v Superman, and Waller intends to assemble a ragtag band of sicko ‘meta-humans’ to fight evil.
+“You want to put our national security in the hands of witches, gang bangers and crocodiles?” asks one government official after ruthless higher-up Amanda Waller (Viola Davis)—the baddest badass in a film full of them—introduces her scheme.
+Law and order is crumbling after the events of Batman v Superman: Dawn of Justice, and Waller wants to assemble a ragtag band of sicko “metahumans” to fight back.

-One by one, the Squad is gathered.
-Will Smith is former gang member Deadshot; Margot Robbie is psychiatrist-turned-psychopath Harley Quinn; Adewale Akinnuoye-Agbaje is Killer Croc; and so on.
-Waller has a second trick up her sleeve: she controls Enchantress (Cara Delevingne), an archaeologist by day, possessed shape-shifter after hours.
+One by one, the Squad (many of them in prison) is gathered.
+Will Smith plays former gang member Deadshot; Margot Robbie is psychiatrist turned psychopath Harley Quinn; Adewale Akinnuoye-Agbaje is Killer Croc; and so on.
+Waller has a second trick up her sleeve: She controls Enchantress (Cara Delevingne), an archaeologist by day, possessed shape-shifter after hours.

-This is Batman’s world, and the chiselled guy (aka Ben Affleck) pops up but ends up looking like the square guy at a cool party.
-The soundtrack – Rolling Stones, the White Stripes, Eminem – says a lot about where this movie pitches itself: playfully fun in a Tarantino-lite sort of way.
-And it’s not all ultra-violence: each member of the Squad secretly dreams of a family, a fitted kitchen and a garden.
-In the end, Suicide Squad ends up being less a celebration of bad behaviour and more a tribute to outsiders.
+This is Batman’s world, and the chiseled one (a.k.a.
+Ben Affleck) pops up but ends up looking like the square guy at a cool party.
+The soundtrack—Rolling Stones, White Stripes, Eminem—says a lot about how this movie pitches itself: playful in a Tarantino-lite sort of way.
+And it’s not all ultraviolence.
+Each member of the Squad secretly dreams of a family, a perfect kitchen, a home.
+In the end, Suicide Squad ends up being less a celebration of bad behavior and more about the pain of outsiders.

-There are too many characters for the movie to handle: blink and you’ll miss the Aussie guy with the boomerang (Jay Courtney, regrettably).
-On the other hand, you might end up wishing for less of Delevingne, who winds up croaking like a chain-smoking granny.
-But what of Jared Leto’s Joker?
+There are too many characters for the movie to handle: Blink and you’ll miss the Aussie with the boomerang (named Boomerang, apparently).
+On the other hand, you might end up wishing for less of the unpersuasive Delevingne, who winds up croaking like a chain-smoking granny.
+And what of Jared Leto’s Joker?
 We see little of him, but he still threatens to steal the film.
-Leto plays the Joker like a volatile, over-privileged teenager, though his voice hints at some older influences (a bit of Brando, a dash of Pacino, a hint of Anthony Hopkins).
-His relationship with Margot Robbie also makes him a twistedly romantic villain (watch out for their big gushy moment in a vat of chemicals!).
-This is not the Joker’s film, but must surely be a taste of sequels future.
+Leto plays the part like a volatile overprivileged teenager, though his voice hints at some older influences (a bit of Marlon Brando, a dash of Al Pacino, a hint of Anthony Hopkins).
+His relationship with Margot Robbie also makes him a twistedly romantic villain (watch for their big gushy moment in a vat of chemicals).
+This is not the Joker’s film, but he must surely be a taste of things to come.

-In the end, the characters are more lasting than the story, which is a standard save-the-city-from-destruction yarn.
-But this crew is a riot, and their world is intriguing and even a little meaningful.
-What’s more – and this is no small thing in a time of bloated blockbusters – Suicide Squad clocks in at just over two hours, swept into port on a swift wind of pace and style. - Dave Calhoun
+In the end, the squad proves more memorable than the story, which is your standard save-the-city-from-destruction yarn.
+But this crew is a riot, and its world is intriguing and even a little meaningful.
+What’s more—and this is no small thing in a time of bloated blockbusters—Suicide Squad clocks in at just over two hours, sweeping by on a swift wind of pace and style.